junxit/us-congress-bills-116/bill.md

     > - **(2)** *Requirement* The strategic plan developed and implemented under paragraph (1) shall include an indication of how the Director will carry out this section.

 - **(c)** *Cybersecurity career pathways*
-  - **(1)** *Identification of multiple cybersecurity career pathways* In carrying out subsection (a) of such section and not later than 540 days after the date of the enactment of this Act, the Director shall use a consultative process with other Federal agencies, academia, and industry to identify multiple career pathways for cybersecurity work roles that can be used in the private and public sectors.
+  - **(1)** *Identification of multiple cybersecurity career pathways* In carrying out subsection (a) of such section and not later than 540 days after the date of the enactment of this Act, the Director of the National Institute of Standards and Technology shall use a consultative process with other Federal agencies, academia, and industry to identify multiple career pathways for cybersecurity work roles that can be used in the private and public sectors.
   - **(2)** *Requirements* The Director shall ensure that the multiple cybersecurity career pathways identified under paragraph (1) indicate the knowledge, skills, and abilities, including relevant education, training, apprenticeships, certifications, and other experiences, that—
     - **(A)** align with employers’ cybersecurity skill needs, including proficiency level requirements, for its workforce; and
     - **(B)** prepare an individual to be successful in entering or advancing in a cybersecurity career.
   - **(3)** *Federal careers* The Director, in coordination with the Director of the Office of Personnel Management, shall ensure the cybersecurity career pathways identified under paragraph (1) identify career opportunities in the Federal Government, including noncompetitive hiring pathways, including for individuals who participate in Federal cybersecurity workforce training programs referred to in section 401(a)(7) of the Cybersecurity Enhancement Act of 2014, as added by subsection (a)(3).
+  - **(4)** *Exchange program* The Director of the National Institute of Standards and Technology, in coordination with the Director of the Office of Personnel Management, shall establish a voluntary program for the exchange of employees engaged in one of the cybersecurity work roles identified in the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework (NIST Special Publication 800–181), or successor framework, between the National Institute of Standards and Technology and private sector institutions, including a nonpublic or commercial business, a research institution, or an institution of higher education, as the Director of the National Institute of Standards and Technology considers feasible.
-- **(d)** *Proficiency To perform cybersecurity tasks* Not later than 540 days after the date of the enactment of this Act, the Director shall—
+- **(d)** *Proficiency To perform cybersecurity tasks* Not later than 540 days after the date of the enactment of this Act, the Director of the National Institute of Standards and Technology shall—
   - **(1)** in carrying out subsection (a) of such section, assess the scope and sufficiency of efforts to measure a learner's capability to perform specific tasks found in the National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework (NIST Special Publication 800–181) at all proficiency levels; and
   - **(2)** submit to Congress a report—
     - **(A)** on the findings of the Director with respect to the assessment carried out under paragraph (1); and